Priar/BluePriar_Forensics/README.md

 # BluePriar_Forensics
 This program or tool is created for educational purposes only whosover's on fraud attempt we are not responsible

+INSTALLATION

+Requirements
+Linux amdx64
+Beauty
+Python 3.8 -3.10
+Google API key